Monitor ingestion data

 4. Click the Edit Data Source or Edit Parser links provided in the table to navigate directly to the respective configuration pages for remediation.

-5. Check timestamps, such as Last Event Time and Last Ingested, to verify data flow.
+5. Check timestamps, such as Last Event Time and Last Ingested, to verify that the data was ingested as expected.

 2. Create an alerting policy: